ccleberg/cmc.pub/content/blog/2022-03-23-cloudflare-dns-api.md

 sudo apt install jq
 ```

-Next, create a location for your DDNS update scripts and open the first
+Next, create a location for your DDNS update scripts and open the first script:
-script:

 ```sh
 mkdir ~/ddns
 nano ~/ddns/update.sh
 ```

-The following `update.sh` script will take all of your
+The following `update.sh` script will take all of your domains and subdomains
-domains and subdomains and check Cloudflare to see if the current
-`A` and `AAAA` records match your server\'s IP
+and check Cloudflare to see if the current `A` and `AAAA` records match your
-address.
+server's IP address.
 If not, it will update the records.

 ```sh
 # file: update.sh